Deadline: Thursday, May 8, 2025, 11:59 pm (Eastern Daylight Time)

 - Outline any technical or electronic specifications of the exhibition.

-If multiple artists are involved, include each artist’s resumé.
+If multiple artists are involved, include each artist’s résumé.

-4. Image/media list (two pages maximum)
+- Image/media list (two pages maximum)

-5. Digital image files and time-based media files
+- Digital image files and time-based media files

-Upload ten digital image files or ten minutes total of media content (or a combination of both for a total of 10 units) that support the proposal statement and follow the guidelines listed below.
+Upload ten digital image files or ten minutes total of time-based media content (or a combination of both for a total of 10 units) that support the proposal statement and follow the guidelines listed below.

-- Curated, two-person and group exhibitions: send ten files maximum.
+- Curated, two-person and group exhibitions: send ten files maximum

 - Applicants who wish to include a combination of digital images and media files: send ten files maximum with no more than ten minutes of content total.
-For each minute of video/audio content, remove one digital image (i.e. send 6 jpg images and one video file that is 4 minutes long or send 6 jpgs and 2 video files that are 2 minutes long each).
+For each minute of video/audio content, remove one digital image (i.e. send 6 JPG images and one video file that is 4 minutes long or send 6 JPGs and 2 video files that are 2 minutes long each).

 - Strict adherence to the naming convention outlined below is necessary for images to be uploaded into our database and successfully viewed during the peer assessment committee meeting.
 Failure to adhere to this format may render your file unusable.